OBOAcademy/obook/docs/lesson/pull-requests.md

 4. Give a very descriptive title: Add a descriptive title in the subject line.
 For example: add new class ONTOLOGY:ID [term name] (e.g. add new class MONDO:0000006 heart disease)

-5. Write a great summary of what the change is in the Description box, referring to the issue.
+5. Write a detailed summary of what the change is in the Description box, referring to the issue.
 The sentence should clearly state how the issue is addressed.

 6. **NOTE**: You can use the word ‘fixes’ or ‘closes’ in the commit message - these are magic words in GitHub; when used in combination with the ticket number, it will automatically close the ticket.
 Learn more on this GitHub Help Documentation page about [Closing issues via commit messages](https://help.github.com/en/articles/closing-issues-using-keywords).